POET-Simulator/POET/README.md

 - `use_Keras_predictions` [*bool*]: Decides if the Keras prediction function should be used instead of the custom C++ implementation (Keras might be faster for larger models, especially on GPU).
-Defualts to false.
+Defaults to false.

 - `preprocess(df, backtransform = FALSE, outputs = FALSE)` [*function*]:
-Returns the scaled/transformed/backtransformed dataframe.
+Returns the scaled/transformed/backtransformed data frame.
 The `backtransform` flag signals if the current processing step is applied to data that is assumed to be scaled and expects backtransformed values.
-The `outputs` flag signals if the current processing step is applied to the output or tatget of the model.
+The `outputs` flag signals if the current processing step is applied to the output or target of the model.
 This can be used to eg. skip these processing steps and only scale the model input.
 The default implementation uses no transformations.